 If you hear feedback while video conferencing, it may be that the sound from someone's speakers is routing back into the room through their microphone.
 You can discover the offending participant by having everyone mute their microphones individually until the issue stops.
 Whoever is causing feedback should either use headphones or mute when they aren't talking.

-Feedback inside the room can also be caused by two people inside the room who are in the same location and too close to each other.
+Feedback inside the room can also be caused by two participants in the same location.
 Either ask the participants to move farther from each other, or have one of the participants disable both their mic and audio.
 That way, you will hear both participants through one mic.

-Here's how to disable audio (turn off your speakers) in the Evercast desktop app:
+Here's how to turn off your speakers in the Evercast desktop app:

-Here's how to disable audio in Evercast for Chrome:
+Here's how to turn off speakers in Evercast for Chrome: